tumbl3w33d/nexus-oauth2-proxy-plugin/docs/README.md

+⚠️ Note: With 3.78 Sonatype [broke the loading of custom plugins](https://community.sonatype.com/t/custom-plugins-still-possible-starting-with-3-78/14589).
+Do not upgrade to that version or higher unless you have a solution for that problem.
+Unfortunately, there is nothing that can be done about it for now.

 # OpenID Connect for Sonatype Nexus Artifact Repository

 This plugin has been developed to facilitate the integration of Nexus with any identity provider that is compatible with [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy).